 But it’s not just the bladder that experiences changes during menopause.
 Estrogen loss can lead to vaginal atrophy.
 This is a condition where the walls and tissues of the vagina, including the urethra, become weakened.

-UTIs and Menopause: Is there a Link?
+UTIs and menopause: is there a link?

 Women are already much more likely to experience urinary tract infections than men.
 According to research, an estimated 60% of females will contract at least one UTI throughout their lives, compared with just 12% of men.

-But women are even more susceptible to UTIs during and after menopause.
+However, women are even more susceptible to UTIs during and after menopause.

 That’s because as estrogen decreases, the vaginal tissues can become compromised, making it easier for harmful bacteria to take over.